“I can install toilets. I’m learning how to do basic wiring.” – Sandra Bullock

 But Windows, MacOS, Linux, and other modern operating systems make us go through an install process for each new program.
 What’s up with that?
 Same goes for smartphones, although the installation is largely hidden as part of the vendor-mediated download.

 We take it for granted, but why is installation even necessary?
 Why can’t we simply load and run new programs like those old video game cartridges?
 Skipping the installation step would improve the “out of box experience” for new applications.
 It would also eliminate the painful and often unsuccessful uninstall process, which invariably leaves unwanted cruft behind.
 Most of all, skipping the install/uninstall procedure would leave the operating system untouched and comparatively reliable.
-There’s no downside.
+There’s also no downside to checking out one of the few remaining sites to get freeware.

 Granted, there are some cases where an install process seems warranted, as when the program insinuates itself into the operating system’s GUI.
 Sometimes we want to right-click a Windows file and have the new app’s options appear in the pop-up context menu alongside the standard OS options.
 That’s slick, and it clearly needs integration with the Windows GUI or it wouldn’t work.